MicrosoftDocs/dataexplorer-docs/data-explorer/white-paper.md

 ### Engine cluster architecture

-The engine cluster is a collection of compute nodes (virtual machines) in Azure, connected to a VNET, with the gateway nodes accessible externally through the load-balancer.
+The engine cluster is a collection of compute nodes (virtual machines) in Azure, connected to a virtual network, with the gateway nodes accessible externally through the load-balancer.
 Once the cluster is provisioned, it can be scaled up or down (in terms of the number of machines), either automatically or manually, in response to the changing load and/or data volume.
-The minimum engine cluster size is two VM's, the maximum size tested in production is about 500 machines.
+The minimum engine cluster size is two VMs, the maximum size tested in production is about 500 machines.

 Each node in the cluster fulfills one or more of the following roles: